23bt04064-crypto/PRODIGY_DS_03/README.md

 ## Methodology

-The methodology for Task 3 focused on building an interpretable and robust Decision Tree model for predicting term deposit subscriptions.
-The process began with critical data preparation, specifically removing the data-leakage-prone duration feature and transforming all 16 categorical columns into numerical binary features using One-Hot Encoding.
+The methodology focused on building an interpretable and robust Decision Tree model.
+The process began with critical data preparation, specifically removing the data-leakage-prone duration feature and transforming all 16 categorical columns into numerical binary features using One-Hot Encoding (pd.get_dummies).
 The imbalanced nature of the target variable was addressed proactively by using stratified sampling during the 80/20 data split.
 Finally, a Decision Tree Classifier was selected and trained with a fixed maximum depth of 5 to ensure the model was regulated against overfitting and remained simple enough for clear visual analysis and business interpretation .

 ## Conclusion